rust-lang/this-week-in-rust/draft/2021-08-04-this-week-in-rust.md

 ## Crate of the Week

-This week's crate is [loadstone](https://crates.io/crates/loadstone), a bare-metal bootloader for embedded systems.
+This week's crate is [sycamore](https://crates.io/crates/sycamore), a crate for making web applications using WebAssembly..

-Thanks to [Andres O. Vela](https://users.rust-lang.org/t/crate-of-the-week/2704/940) for the suggestion.
+Thanks to [Luke Chu](https://users.rust-lang.org/t/crate-of-the-week/2704/941) for the self-suggestion.

 [Submit your suggestions and votes for next week][submit_crate]!